nicolas-kuechler/eth-cil-road-segmentation-2018/README.md

 bsub -n 10 -q "gpu.24h" -R "rusage[mem=10000,ngpus_excl_p=1]" COMMAND
 ```

-Run the following commands to **exactly** reproduce the results (as on Kaggle), using the already trained models:
+Run the following commands to **exactly** reproduce the results (as on Kaggle), using the provided trained models:

 ```
 # We need to be at the road-segmentation level